iran95cere/observer-patch-holography/book/chapter-06-overlap.md

 The hardness of the Quantum Marginal Problem tells us the filter is doing real work.
 The constraints are genuinely restrictive.
 This is why physics is non-trivial.
 If consistency were easy, any random assignment would work.
 The difficulty of the marginal problem is why we have specific physical laws and not chaos.

-And here is the key insight: to satisfy the overlap conditions with fewer pre-existing constraints, nature must permit correlations that exceed classical bounds.
-Bell-violating correlations are the price of-or the mechanism for-keeping quantum patches consistent.
+And here is the key insight: in the OPH reading, overlap conditions favor allowing correlations that exceed classical bounds.
+Bell-violating correlations are then interpreted as part of the quantum structure that helps keep patches consistent without a large hidden-variable bookkeeping overhead.

 In a universe built on observer agreement, the nonlocal correlations that so troubled Einstein are not inexplicable.
 OPH treats them as structurally natural rather than accidental.